Sunday, October 28, 2012

 Simon Callow does Charles Dickens, which is nice.
 I like that his reaction to the events is to be given a new lease of life and that this parallels the Doctor's re-emergence from the Time War.
 (OK, I'll shut up now).

 Eve Myles is brilliant as Gwyneth with her second sight and faith.
-Her scenes with Billie Piper are great but the best has to be when she steps in to the conversation between the Doctor and Rose that's effectively about her.
-The danger with writing people from the past is making them stupid because they don't know things.
+Her scenes with Billie Piper are great but the best has to be when she steps into the conversation between the Doctor and Rose that's effectively about her.
+The danger of writing people from the past is making them stupid because they don't know things.
 Lack of knowledge doesn't make you stupid, just uninformed.
-Mark Gattiss does a good job avoiding this in his script.
+Mark Gatiss does a good job avoiding this in his script.

 Quibbles aside though I enjoyed this.

 The End of the World sees the Doctor and Rose traveling five billion years into the future to watch the world get blown up.
 They're joined aboard Space Station One by the 'great and good' of the Universe, which as the Doctor says really means 'the rich'.
 Included in their number is a large flap of skin and lipstick called Cassandra.
 She's the last human, apparently.

 This being Doctor Who, of course, there's no way this is just going to be a simple exercise in watching.
 Something is bound to go wrong.

 I enjoyed this more than Rose.
 It didn't feel quite so rushed.
 It feels like it was deliberately meant to be a slower episode designed to let the characters of both the Doctor and Rose breathe a little as a result both Christopher Eccleston and Billie Piper seem to shine a little more.